The 6-Week Postpartum Checkup Is Total Bullshit

 Some women may face barriers to accessing the 6-week checkup, leading to delayed or missed postpartum care.

-Postpartum care practices can vary widely from one country to another.
+Postpartum care practices vary widely from one country to another.
 Here are some examples of postpartum care services and support that are provided to women in many countries but are not consistently offered in the United States:

 • Extended Hospital Stay: In some countries, women receive a longer hospital stay after childbirth, allowing for more comprehensive recovery and support.